Dissipative particle systems on expanders: Hitting moving targets

 We consider the ephemeral types according to the ephemeral ordering provided by Lemma \ref{lem:ordering}.
 It suffices to show for each type $x$ in the ordering that, starting from any configuration where all types prior to $x$ have been eliminated, with high probability and in expectation in time $O(n\log n)$, either (a) all particles of type $x$ react effectively, or (b) there are at least $cn$ effective reactions, for some fixed $c>0$.
 This indeed suffices, as option (a) can only occur once for each ephemeral type and option (b) can only occur $O(1)$ times for a dissipative system.
 We fix some type $A$ with some positive probability of an effective reaction when meeting $x$; note that $A$ must be persistent.

 We first consider a `mixing phase', in which we run the process for time $T_1 = K_1 n\log n$, for some large constant $K_1$.
-For the analysis, we consider a parallel system of non-interacting `fake' particles, starting in the same positions as the current particles, and maintain a partial pairing between the true particles and the fake particles (initially the identity map).
-Paired particles become unpaired if they participate in an effective reaction.
+For the analysis, we consider a parallel system of non-interacting `fake' particles, starting in the same positions as the current particles, and maintain a partial pairing between the true particles and the fake particles (initially a complete pairing with each true particle paired to the fake particle starting at the same vertex).
+Paired particles become unpaired if the true particle in the pair participates in an effective reaction.
 In each step, we select a particle to take a random walk step with probability proportional to its speed (as described in Section \ref{subsec:dissipative}), where we simultaneously consider true and fake particles, but count paired particles as a single particle.
 If a pair is selected then they take the same random walk step in both systems.
 If an unpaired particle from one system is selected then the other system ignores this step.
 We note that this coupling gives the correct marginal distribution for the true system.

 At any step, by persistence of $A$, for some fixed $\alpha>0$ we can assume there are at least $\alpha n$ paired type $A$ particles (otherwise there are $\alpha n$ effective reactions, so option (b) holds).
 There is some constant $C$ depending on the model such that there can be at most $Cn$ particles by the dissipative property.
 We say that a paired type $A$ particle is \emph{visible} if at least $\alpha/2C$ proportion of the particles at its site (including itself) are paired type $A$ particles.
 Then there are at least $\alpha n/2$ visible paired type $A$ particles.